ruancastro/spotify-ELT-snowflake-dbt-streamlit/README.md

 * **Streamlit** — dashboard powered by Snowflake queries
 ## 📊 Streamlit Analytics Application

-This project includes a Streamlit application that connects directly to Snowflake to consume curated Gold tables.
-The application queries analytical datasets using standard SQL and the Snowflake Python connector, providing interactive insights into Christmas music trends.
+This project includes an interactive Streamlit application that consumes curated Gold tables directly from Snowflake.

-The Streamlit app is not publicly hosted due to Snowflake account access restrictions.
-Screenshots and architectural explanations are provided below.
+The dashboard focuses on analytical storytelling rather than raw visualization,
+highlighting:
+- peak popularity vs popularity growth
+- market-specific rankings (ALL, BR, GB)
+- temporal evolution of track popularity
+- artist-level performance comparison

+All rankings are recomputed dynamically based on the selected market, ensuring accurate analytical behavior rather than post-filtered results.

 ## 🧩 Streamlit Development Workflow

-The Streamlit application is versioned in GitHub and connected natively to Snowflake.
+The Streamlit application is developed and versioned locally using GitHub, allowing a clean development experience with full IDE support.

+The app connects directly to Snowflake using the Python connector to query Gold-layer tables.
+The same application logic is compatible with Snowflake-native Streamlit deployments (via Snowpark sessions), enabling flexible execution without code changes.

-The Snowflake UI pulls the application code directly from the repository, allowing rapid iteration while keeping Git as the single source of truth.
+This approach separates development from execution concerns while keeping Snowflake as the single source of truth for analytics.

 ### Data Source
 * **Spotify API** — artists, popularity, genres, tracks